 - 2017 IRS Publication 523, Selling Your Home, main home destroyed

-- 2017 Federal Form 4797, Sales of Business Property, information for partners and shareholders, and instructions
+- 2017 Federal Form 4797, Sales of Business Property, and its instructions (information for partners and shareholders)

 - 2017 Federal Form 8829, Expenses for Business Use of Your Home, and its instructions

 - 2017 Federal Form 8582, Passive Activity Loss Limitations, and its instructions